alkurbatov/alkurbatov.github.io/about.md

 title: About
 permalink: /about/
 ---
 Programmer, linuxoid, cat owner, [Virtuozzo](https://virtuozzo.com) employee.
-I work on Virtuozzo frontend and backend solutions and play with clouds.
+I work on Virtuozzo hyperconverged infrastructure solutions as a full-stack developer, play with clouds and computer games.